azurite/Dungeon-Generator/README.md

   }
 });
 ```
 This creates a dungeon map in form of a 2D array with the specified with and height.
+The number of iterations determines how many times the map gets split.
+Many iterations equal many small rooms, few iterations equal few big rooms.
+Try to play with these values to find the optimal dungeon size for you.

 The array gets filled with numbers which represent entities like a wall or a floor but also enemies or weapons.
 The wall and floor entity are mandatory.
 The rest is not requred.
 You can choose if you want to add a "player", "weapon", "nextlvl" or "enemy" and "health" entity.
 Note that at this time enemy and health must either be both included or none.